HKIUD Urban Design Conference 2025

 Prof. Yung Ho, CHANG

-Dean of the Faculty of Architecture & Chair Professor of Architecture
+Dean of the Faculty of Architecture & Chair Professor of Architecture, The University of Hong Kong

 12:00-12:50